Companies Act 1993

 You could also call this:

 When you are part of a company's board, you need to follow some rules.
 The board can choose one of its members to be the chairperson.
-This person is in charge until they die, resign, or the board chooses someone else.
+This person is in charge until they resign or die.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.